 1. Understanding Coffee Roasts: What Does “Roast” Mean?

-Coffee’s journey from cherry to cup involves crucial processing and roasting stages that bring out distinct flavors and aromas.
+Coffee’s journey from cherry to cup involves crucial steps—from specialty coffee processing to the roasting itself—that bring out distinct flavors and aromas.
 The roasting process is pivotal in determining a coffee bean’s final taste.
-As green coffee cherries undergo roasting, they transform into the familiar coffee we all love, offering a delightful array of flavors and experiences.
-Watch this video to gain an in-depth understanding of the captivating world of coffee roasting.
+As green coffee beans undergo roasting, they transform into the fragrant brown beans we know and love, with each roast level offering its own array of flavors and aromas.

 2. Dark Roasted Coffee Beans: Intense Flavors and Espresso Appeal